freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 If you do run into issues, first perform a web search for your issue and see if it has already been answered.
 If you cannot find a solution, please search our [GitHub issues](https://github.com/freeCodeCamp/freeCodeCamp/issues) page for a solution and report the issue if it has not yet been reported.

-And as always, feel free to hop on to our [Contributors Chat room on Gitter](https://gitter.im/FreeCodeCamp/Contributors) or [our Discord server](https://discord.gg/6vJYm9V), for quick queries.
+And as always, feel free to ask questions on the ['Contributors' category on our forum](https://forum.freecodecamp.org/c/contributors) or [our Discord server](https://discord.gg/6vJYm9V).

 > [!TIP]
 > You may skip running freeCodeCamp locally if you are simply editing files.
 For instance, performing a `rebase`, or resolving `merge` conflicts.